 But just as life was spiraling downward, Nalah met a servant of God who listened to his sad story.
 After Nalah had shared about his sorrows, he heard something that would change him forever: The Christian man shared with Nalah the testimony of Jesus’ life and ministry.
 Afterward, Nalah considered the sacrifice and love Christ offered to him and the whole world.

 At that moment, Nalah gave his heart to Jesus, placing his insecure life securely in the hand of Christ.

 New Faith, New Growth

 Nalah, with his new faith in Christ, needed direction.
 He didn’t know where any local churches could be found, and he never saw the Christian man again.
-This is when God brought GFA-supported pastor Gunesh to help walk with Nalah as he followed Jesus.
+This is when God brought Gospel for Asia (GFA)-supported pastor Gunesh to help walk with Nalah as he followed Jesus.
 Nalah and his family began to get established in Pastor Gunesh’s church and worshiped Jesus alongside other believers.

 It didn’t take long for Pastor Gunesh to notice Nalah’s impoverished condition.
 He saw how the people in the tea gardens suffered and knew it would be impossible for Nalah to be freed from poverty merely by his meager income as a daily laborer in the garden.

 Pastor Gunesh sprang into action and talked with his leaders, requesting that Nalah receive a sewing machine.
 Thanks to the Lord’s faithfulness and supporters across the globe, Nalah was given a brand new sewing machine during a Christmas gift distribution held at his church.

 Sewing Machine Lets Nalah Sew His Way Out of Extreme Poverty